Troy Murray

 Troy Norman Murray (born July 31, 1962) is a Canadian former professional ice hockey centre who played in the NHL.
-He is currently the color analyst on NBC Sports Chicago broadcasts of Chicago Blackhawks hockey games.
+He is currently the color analyst on WGN 720 radio broadcasts of Chicago Blackhawks hockey games.
 Murray was born in Calgary, Alberta, but grew up in St. Albert, Alberta.

 Playing career

 Amateur

 Murray played part of two seasons (1978–1980) with the St. Albert Saints of the Alberta Junior Hockey League.
 He also played briefly in two games with the Lethbridge Broncos of the Western Hockey League.
 In two seasons at the University of North Dakota, he was twice named to the Western Collegiate Hockey Association Second All-Star Team in 1981 and 1982.
 He led North Dakota in scoring as a freshman and helped them capture an NCAA Title in 1982.
 In 1982, Murray was chosen to play for Team Canada at the World Junior Ice Hockey Championships.
 He was named team captain and led the team to a gold medal victory.